German chocolate cake is a rich, decadent, layered chocolate cake that's filled and topped with a sweet coconut-pecan frosting. To. die. for.

 - 1 cup buttermilk

-- 1 1/4 cups (2 1/2 sticks) unsalted butter, softened
+- 1 ¼ cups 2 ½ sticks unsalted butter, softened

-- 2 1/4 cups sugar
+- 2 ¼ cups sugar

 - 5 large eggs

-- 1 1/2 teas pure vanilla extract
+- 1 ½ teaspoon pure vanilla extract

-- 4 ounces dark chocolate, melted and cooled
+- 4 ounces dark chocolate - melted and cooled

 For the Coconut Pecan filling:

-- 1 1/3 cups shredded sweetened coconut
+- 1 ⅓ cups shredded sweetened coconut

 - 1 cup sugar

-- 1/2 cup (1 stick) unsalted butter
+- ½ cup 1 stick unsalted butter

 - 1 cup evaporated milk

-- 1 teas pure vanilla extract
+- 1 teaspoon pure vanilla extract

 - 3 large egg yolks

-- 1 1/3 cup toasted pecans, chopped coarsely
+- 1 ⅓ cup toasted pecans - chopped coarsely

 Make the German Chocolate Cake Layers:

 - Butter three 8-inch cake pans, line the bottoms with parchment paper, and butter the parchment.
 Dish with flour, and knock out the excess flour.

-Sift the cake flour, cocoa powder, baking powder, baking soda, and salt into a medium mixing bowl.
+- Sift the cake flour, cocoa powder, baking powder, baking soda, and salt into a medium mixing bowl.

 - In the bowl of an electric mixer fitted with the paddle attachment, beat the butter and sugar until fluffy.

-Add the flour mixture, alternating with the coffee/buttermilk mixture, in three additions, beginning and ending with the flour mixture.
+- Add the flour mixture, alternating with the coffee/buttermilk mixture, in three additions, beginning and ending with the flour mixture.

 - Bake for 30 to 35 minutes, rotating the pans halfway through the baking time, until a toothpick inserted in the center of each cake comes out clean.

 Make the Coconut Pecan Filling:

-Preheat the oven to 300 degrees F. Line a baking sheet with parchment paper.
+- Preheat the oven to 300 degrees F. Line a baking sheet with parchment paper.

-Spread half of the coconut evenly across the pan and place in the oven for 5 minutes or until the coconut begins to brown.
+- Spread half of the coconut evenly across the pan and place in the oven for 5 minutes or until the coconut begins to brown.